-Interest income increased for the three months ended March 31, 2023 compared to the three months ended March 31, 2022, primarily due to higher interest rates on our cash and cash equivalents and available-for-sale debt investment balances.
+Interest income increased for the three months ended March 31, 2024 compared to the three months ended March 31, 2023, primarily due to increases in our cash and cash equivalent and available-for-sale debt investment balances and higher interest rates.

-The changes in foreign currency (gain) loss, net for the three months ended March 31, 2023 compared to the three months ended March 31, 2022 were primarily due to the strengthening of the U.S. dollar in the prior year compared to the foreign currencies of our subsidiaries, mainly the Japanese yen, and the associated impact on our net monetary exposure.
-In addition, the current year loss includes higher costs associated with our derivative instruments, which are used to reduce our exposure to foreign currency gains and losses.
+The changes in foreign currency loss (gain), net for the three months ended March 31, 2024 compared to the three months ended March 31, 2023 were primarily due to managing more of our net monetary exposure with foreign exchange forward contracts and the strengthening of the U.S. dollar compared to the foreign currencies of our subsidiaries, mainly the Japanese yen, and the associated impact on our net monetary exposure.